We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Assessment includes identifying protective factors which can act as a buffer to the static, dynamic and acute risk issues.
 These include attitudes of respect, problem-solving skills, emotional regulation, cognitive coping, distress management and lifestyle management:

-• Look for the presence of a loving, safe and supportive adult or caregiver, including other whānau or family with significant responsibilities for tamariki.
-Even if tamariki are exposed to violence and conflict, can we identify protective people in their whānau or family who can help them heal and who are responsive to their needs?
+• Look for the presence of a loving, safe and supportive adult or caregiver, including other whānau or family with significant responsibilities for tamariki and rangatahi.
+Even if tamariki and rangatahi are exposed to violence and conflict, can we identify protective people in their whānau or family who can help them heal and who are responsive to their needs?

 Te ao huri huri — Tuituia domain